Ngozi Bolin is the Founder of Shinkafa Inc.

-So, I believe this also means less emphasis on only one part of the body to the detriment of the rest of the body.
+So, Ngozi strongly believes this also means less emphasis on only one part of the body to the detriment of the rest of the body.
 People will understand that hydrating the skin does not just mean the face, but the entire body.

-I expect this trend to grow in western countries, especially where people have been content to simply use creams and oils on the face only.
-Entire body hydration is where I see the market headed for both men and women.
+She further expects this trend to grow in western countries, especially where people have been content to simply use creams and oils on the face and only at night.
+Entire body hydration is where Ngozi sees the market headed for both men, women and children.

-Have you wondered why as a baby you got oiled or creamed all over and then you grow up and stop?
+Have you wondered why as a baby one gets oiled or creamed from head to to and then one grows up only to stop?
 Celebrities are a bit ahead of this game.
+There are also parts of the world where oiling or creaming the skin and hair from head to toe shows the wonders of such ritual through magnificently glowing soft, hydrated skin and hair of the population.
 The rest of us should join too.

-As the population ages and as awareness of ingredients grows, I see the trend continuing towards healthy and sustainable haircare and skincare products without harmful chemicals.
-Those products must prove to the consumer to be highly effective.
+As the population ages and as awareness of ingredients grows, Ngozi sees the trend continuing towards healthy and sustainable haircare and skincare products without harmful chemicals.
+Those products must also prove to the consumer to be highly effective.

 Consumers are prepared to pay more for products that are highly effective and do no harm to us and our planet.